HariSekhon/Jenkins/README.md

         // log in to DockerHub
         dockerLogin()

-        // log in to AWS ECR before you build and push a docker image dockerLoginECR()
+        // log in to AWS ECR
+        dockerLoginECR()

+        // log in to AWS GCR
+        dockerLoginGCR()

         // show all your authentications and who you're logged in as printAuth()